 Data breaches are becoming common nowadays.
-Finding out you were part of one data breach usually includes a laundry list compromised information, such as your social security number, password, username, and email address, etc. What does this mean for your internet safety and security?
+Finding out you were part of one data breach usually includes a laundry list of compromised information, such as your social security number, password, username, and email address, etc. What does this mean for your internet safety and security?
 What should you do to protect yourself and your Business?
 Learn how you can take control before and after a data breach and better protect your devices, online accounts, and personal data from cybercriminals.

 Protect your passwords from cybercriminals, since that’s what they care about most.

-Understand how hackers work
+Understand how Hackers Work

 Forget about the hackers you see in the movies attempting to crack the encryption on a computer to get their confidential files.
 The hackers that are responsible for data breaches start by targeting companies and especially small businesses, not specific individuals.
 Hackers want to get data from as many people as possible so they can use, resell, or leverage it to make money.
 It all starts with learning your password.